rmatouschekh/rmatouschekh.github.io/docs/projects.markdown

 <link rel="stylesheet" href="/assets/css/main.css">
 <div class="project-heading">Research Projects</div>
 <div class="small-spacer"></div>
+<div class="project-title">T5 meets Tybalt: author attribution in Early Modern English drama using large langauge models</div>
+<div class="project-content">Advised by Professor <a href="https://mimno.infosci.cornell.edu">David Mimno</a> @ Cornell University</div>
+<div class ="time">Winter 2023</div>
+<div class="tiny-spacer"></div>
+<div class="project-content">This project explores the ability of large language models like T5 to recognize authorial style.
+In particular, in this project we ask T5 to attribute 1-450 word excerpts from Early Modern drama (plays written in the 1500s and 1600s) to 28 authors.
+The fine-tuned model attains an accuracy score of ~34%, vastly better than randomized baselines and noticably better than logistic regression.
+In addition, variations in the accuracy of individual authors and plays reveals interesting information about T5's ability to analyze style and histories of disputed authorship.
+This work has been submitted to <a href="https://sighum.wordpress.com/events/latech-clfl-2023/">LaTeCH-CLfL 2023</a>.</div>
+<div class="small-spacer"></div>
 <div class="project-title">Tools for Tracking Police Misconduct Data</div>
 <div class="project-content">Advised by Professor <a href="https://schasins.com">Sarah Chasins</a> and Professor <a href="https://people.eecs.berkeley.edu/~adityagp/">Aditya Parameswaran</a> @ UC Berkeley</div>
 <div class ="time">Summer 2021 – Spring 2022</div>